HIGHER-LEVEL DISEASE CONTROL*

 LEVEL UP: A prospective, open-label, assessor-blinded study in RINVOQ's indicated population with the approved starting dose

-Phase 3b/4, 2-part, head-to-head, multicenter, randomized, open-label, efficacy–assessor-blinded study that evaluated the safety and efficacy of upadacitinib vs dupilumab in moderate to severe atopic dermatitis (AD) patients not adequately controlled with systemic therapy or when use of those therapies are inadvisable.
-Upadacitinib was dosed as 15 mg once daily starting dose and dose-adjusted to 30 mg based on clinical response per protocol starting at Week 4 versus dupilumab, per its labeled dose.
+LEVEL UP was a phase 3b/4, multicenter, randomized, open-label, 2-part, head-to-head (H2H), efficacy–assessor-blinded study that evaluated the safety and efficacy of upadacitinib vs dupilumab in moderate to severe atopic dermatitis patients who were not adequately controlled with systemic therapy or when use of those therapies are inadvisable.
+After 16 weeks of the H2H Period, inadequate responders (<EASI 75) entered the Switch Period of the study, at which time those taking dupilumab were switched to upadacitinib and evaluated for an additional 16 weeks.
+In both study periods, upadacitinib was dosed as 15 mg once daily starting and was dose-adjusted to 30 mg based on clinical response, per protocol, starting at 4 weeks.
+In the H2H Period, dupilumab patients were dosed per its label.

 Clinical decisions regarding treatment selection should take into account all relevant information, including full benefit-risk profiles in each product’s full Prescribing Information.